-Remedy: Call the Technical Support department at Magnum Energy for assistance to help determine and understand the actual fault status.
+Remedy: Call the Technical Support department at Magnum Energy to assist you in determining and understanding the actual fault status.

-Tfmr Overtemp appears on the LCD and the FAULT (red) LED is on.
-The PWR (green), CHG (green) and INV (green) LED's are off.
+Tfmr Overtemp appears on the LCD.
+The FAULT (red) LED is on.
+The PWR (green), CHG (green), and INV (green) LEDs are off.

-Figure 5-23, Tfmr Overtemp Fault
+Figure 5-22, Tfmr Overtemp Fault

-• Tfmr Overtemp - This fault message is displayed when the TCO (Temperature Cut-Out) opens and causes the inverter to shutdown to protect the internal power transformer from damage.
+• Tfmr Overtemp - This fault message is displayed when the TCO (Temperature Cut-Out) opens and causes the inverter to shut down to protect the internal power transformer from damage.
 When the TCO has cooled down, the inverter will automatically restart and resume operation.

-Remedy: If the fault occurs while inverting, reduce the load on the inverter; if it occurs while charging, turn down the charge rate.
-If this fault occurs often, ensure the inverter is in a cool location, has adequate ventilation and the internal cooling fans are operational.
+Remedy: If the fault occurs while inverting, reduce the load on the inverter.
+If it occurs while charging, turn down the charge rate.
+If this fault occurs often, ensure the inverter is in a cool location, has adequate ventilation, and the internal cooling fans are operational.

-5.3.3.2 Remote Fault Message - The remote control may not be functioning correctly and can also display a fault condition.
-Refer to the following fault message to help troubleshoot the remote.
+5.3.3.2 Remote Fault Message

+The remote control may not be functioning correctly and can also display a fault condition.
+Refer to the following fault message to help troubleshoot.